MinhTranQuang258/spring-core/README.md

 # Spring Core
 ### Inversion of Control
 [Inversion of control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) is a programming _**principle**_.
 IoC inverts the flow of control as compared to traditional control flow.
-In IoC, custom-written portions of a computer program receive the control from a generic flow.
+In essence, IoC is about transferring control from your code to an external entity, often a container or framework.

 There are several basic techniques to implement IoC: [(_Illustrating images_)](https://www.tutorialsteacher.com/Content/images/ioc/ioc-patterns.png)
 + Dependency injection
 + Template method design pattern
 + ...

-In essence, IoC is about transferring control from your code to an external entity, often a container or framework.

 <details>
   <summary>Dependency Injection (DI)</summary>